 4. Bloggers and travelers

 Travel bloggers, influencers, and people who actively share their lives on social media store a huge amount of content on their smartphones: videos, photos, notes, drafts of posts.
-Cloud storage is not always convenient (during trips, in nature), so local memory allows working with materials without the internet.
+Cloud storage is not always convenient (during trips, in nature), so local memory allows for working with materials without the internet.

 Despite the popularity of cloud services, many people prefer to store data locally.
 This may be due to privacy concerns, access speed, or the desire to have all files at hand even without the internet.